-Cisco's Protocol Translation Methods
+Cisco's Implementation of Protocol Translation

 The protocol translation software attempts to provide transparent protocol translation between systems running disparate protocols.
 It enables terminal users on one network to access hosts on another network, despite differences in the native protocol stacks associated with the originating device and the target host.